 That's pretty much captures it all.

-I mean, that's all true.
+I mean, it's all true.

 That is all true.